NCEAS/metacat/helm/README.md

 path in the metacat container.

 The PostgreSQL image stores the database data at the `/bitbami/pgdata` path in its own container.

+> **Tip:** if you are mounting a volume that already contains data at a specific path in the
+> underlying filesystem (e.g. 'repos/knb/metacat'), you can select that path location by using the
+> 'subPath' parameter

 Details of the sub-chart PV/PVC requirements can be found in the [dataone-indexer repository](https://github.com/DataONEorg/dataone-indexer)